tomaarsen/TwitchPickUser/README.md

 # TwitchPickUser
-Simple Twitch Bot which semi-randomly picks a recent chatter from Chat.
+Simple Twitch Bot which semi-randomly picks a recent chatter from chat.

 ---
 # Explanation